Turkish vessel to continue work off Cyprus, deepening standoff

 Cyprus and its U.S. partner Noble Energy discovered natural gas off its southern coast in 2011.
 A consortium comprised of Italy’s ENI and South Korea’s Kogas is now drilling in another area for gas.

-Their research work is exclusively focused on Cyprus’s southern rim off territory controlled by an internationally recognized Greek Cypriot government, and not north which is administered by an unrecognized Turkish Cypriot state.
+Their research work is exclusively focussed on Cyprus’s southern rim off territory controlled by an internationally recognised Greek Cypriot government, and not north which is administered by an unrecognised Turkish Cypriot state.

 The Turkish Cypriot side would continue to take “all necessary steps” to protect its interests.
 That included drilling in cooperation with Turkey, the foreign ministry said.